SocketDotTech/socket-docs/docs/fees.md

 **EVMx Transactions**
 - Acts as a fee configuration for processing offchain computations
 - Ensures users have enough balance to cover computational costs
-- Provides a predictable fee structure for off-chain operations
+- Provides a predictable fee structure for offchain operations

 **Onchain Transactions**
 - Sets parameters for standard blockchain transaction fees